-Under the holding in Pinkard, the AJ was limited to determining, based on the record, whether Agency's adverse action was supported by substantial evidence; whether there was harmful procedural error; or whether it was in accordance with law or applicable regulations.
+Because the wrong version of the regulation was used, Employee could not adequately defend himself against the charges levied by Agency.
+The penalties in the 2012 and 2017 versions are vastly different and could very well have resulted in a different outcome and significantly affected Agency's final decision.
+This created substantial harm and severely prejudiced Employee's rights.
+Consequently, this Board agrees with the AJ's ruling that Agency's utilization of the wrong version of the DPM does not amount to harmless error.
+Employee should not have been placed in a position where he had to speculate as to which penalty would have been used had Agency utilized the proper version of the DPM; therefore, it is difficult to uphold Agency's action.
+Conclusion whether Employee's suspension was supported by substantial evidence, whether there was harmful procedural error, or whether it was in accordance with law or applicable regulations.
 Agency provides no persuasive basis to support its position that she was not permitted to address sua sponte that it utilized the incorrect version of the DPM.
 This issue is germane to the disposition of this appeal.
 Further, Agency's reliance on the 2012 version of the DPM was not a harmless error, as it caused substantial harm to Employee.
 While a charge of "neglect of duty" has corresponding causes and penalties under both the 2012 version and the 2017 version of the DPM, a charge of "failure to provide assistance to the public" does not.
-Thus, the AJ properly concluded that she could not 'recreate' the adverse action for Agency and assign a proper penalty for each basis of cause.
-Consequently, this Board cannot uphold Agency's termination action for Charge No. 1.
+Thus, the AJ properly concluded that she could not recreate the adverse action for Agency and assign a proper penalty for each basis of cause.
+Consequently, this Board cannot uphold Agency's suspension action for Charge No. 1.
 Based on the forgoing, we find that the AJ's conclusions of law are supported by substantial evidence in the record.
+Accordingly, Agency's Petition for Review is denied.